lucyyu24/lucyyu24.github.io/_posts/2022-11-18-and-even-though.markdown

 towards greater wisdom and knowledge

-so that I may approach
+so that I may arrive at

 the destiny that is